nschoe/hpm/README.md

 extract a password with just **hpm -e service** rather than **hpm -e service user** ; the tool is designed to be *quick* to use)
     - Listing and counting stored entries working
+    - Deleting an entry working (deletion is quiet : it won't warn your nor will it fail is you try to delete a non-existing entry, in this case, your book will jsut stay the same, again for speed of use)

 TODO
 ====